packetalien/dune-builder/README.md

-# Dune: Awakening Base Build Calculator
+# Dune: Awakening Base Build Calculator v2.1

 A comprehensive web-based calculator for planning and optimizing base builds in Dune: Awakening.
 This tool helps players calculate material requirements, power consumption, water production, and storage needs for their base structures.

+**✨ New in v2.1**: Verified October 2025 game data with human-validated stats from actual gameplay!

 ## 🚀 Features